-The Metric Correlations feature lets you quickly find metrics and charts related to an anomaly or particular window of interest that you want to explore further.
-By displaying the standard Netdata dashboard, having filtered out charts that are not relevant to an anomaly or performance issue, you can more quickly traverse your node's metrics and discover the root cause.
+The Metric Correlations (MC) feature lets you quickly find metrics and charts related to a particular window of interest that you want to explore further.
+By displaying the standard Netdata dashboard, filtered to show only charts that are relevant to the window of interest, you can get to the root cause sooner.

-Because Metric Correlations uses every available metric from that node, with as high as 1-second granularity, you get the most accurate insights using every possible metric.
+Because Metric Correlations uses every available metric from your infrastructure, with as high as 1-second granularity, you get the most accurate insights using every possible metric.

 Using Metric Correlations

-When viewing the single-node dashboard, the Metric Correlations button appears in top right corner of the page.
+When viewing the overview or a single-node dashboard, the Metric Correlations button appears in the top right corner of the page.

 To start correlating metrics, click the Metric Correlations button, then hold the

 ⌘ on macOS) and click-and-drag a selection of metrics on a single chart.
 The selected timeframe needs to be at least 15 seconds for Metric Correlation to work.

 The menu then displays information about the selected area and reference baseline.
 Metric Correlations uses the reference baseline to discover which additional metrics are most closely connected to the selected metrics.
 The reference baseline is based upon the period immediately preceding the highlighted window and is the length of 4 times the highlighted window.
 This is to ensure that the reference baseline is always immediately before the highlighted window of interest and a bit longer so as to ensure it's a more representative short term baseline.